Hog-CERN/Hog/docs/index.md

 ## Contacts

+To report an issue use the git issues in the [HOG git repository](https://gitlab.cern.ch/hog/Hog).
+Please check in existing and solved issues before submitting a new issue.

 For questions related to the HOG package, please get in touch with [HOG support](mailto:hog@cern.ch).

 For anything related to this site, please get in touch with [Nicolò Biesuz](mailto:nbiesuz@cern.ch).